jurikuronen/unitig_distance/README.md

 If the distance queries file is the output of a program such as [SpydrPick](https://github.com/santeripuranen/SpydrPick) that has calculated the top pairwise scores for a set of unitig pairs, unitig_distance assumes that the line format is
 ```
-v w distance <unused> score <unused> ... <unused>
+v w distance flag score
 ```
-where the third column `distance` will be replaced by unitig_distance, fourth column is unused, fifth `score` column will be used to calculate some statistics and the remaining columns are unused.
-The unused fields will still be written back to unitig_distance's output files &ndash; only the `distance` field will be replaced.
+where the third column `distance` will be replaced by unitig_distance, fourth column is is a Boolean value and the fifth `score` column will be used to calculate some statistics.
+The `flag` and `score` fields will be written back to unitig_distance's output files &ndash; only the `distance` field will be replaced.

 Restricting the number of queries to be read from the queries file can be done with `-n [ --n-queries ] arg (=inf)`.